Haiku Hike | Metamorphosis

-Presented by The Downtown Tucson Partnership (DTP) and the University of Arizona Poetry Center, the 2nd annual Haiku Hike literary competition showcased twenty winning haiku poems printed on acrylic signage in planters located along Congress Street and Stone Avenue.
-These signs provided visual and cultural interest throughout the 2021 Spring season, beginning Saturday, March 20 through June 1.
-A hike through downtown following the Haiku trail is the perfect opportunity for the public to get reacquainted with all that Tucson’s urban center has to offer.
+Presented by The Downtown Tucson Partnership (DTP) and the University of Arizona Poetry Center, the annual Haiku Hike literary competition showcases twenty winning haiku poems printed on acrylic signage in planters located along Congress Street and Stone Avenue.
+These signs provide visual and cultural interest throughout the Spring season, beginning in late March and ending June 1.
+An urban poetry hike through downtown following the Haiku trail is the perfect opportunity for the public to get reacquainted with all that Tucson’s urban center has to offer.